percula/planter_docs/content/en/docs/plant-information/how-to-grow/index.md

 Yes!
 Planter has plant care information for many types of plants, and new plants are being added all the time!
 {{< alert icon="🌿" context="info" text="See <a href=\"../find\">Where can I find plant care information?</a> to learn where to find the plant care information in Planter." />}}
-Every plant in Planter has a 'How to Grow' page with lots of handy information:
+Every plant in Planter has a **How to Grow** tab with lots of handy information:

 #### Description
 A brief overview of the plant and tips to grow it successfully.